platelminto/icloud-to-nextcloud/README.md

    If you're not using Nextcloud AIO, adjust the commands according to your specific Nextcloud installation.

-8. If you chose method a for album migration (Using Memories albums directly), now is the time to run the [migrate_albums.py](./photos/migrate_albums.py) script.
-This ensures that all your photos are properly indexed in Nextcloud before creating the albums in Memories.
+8. If you chose method a) for album migration (Using Memories albums directly), now is the time to run the [migrate_albums.py](./photos/migrate_albums.py) script.

 Note: Make sure to review and modify the paths in each script before running them.
 The scripts are designed to create new data without overwriting original files, but always ensure you have backups before proceeding.